Kittenlover229/tangerine/lectures/README.md

         * Phi, pi and other crazy bases
         * Non-positional-positional counting system of time HH:MM:SS
         * SELFSTUDY TOPIC: negabinary
+    * Usecases
+        * Encoding 32bit integers
+        * Two's complement
+        * High-level overview of encoding floats
+        * Fixed-length and Varied-length encodings using characters
+        * Morse as ternary and binary.
 4. F for Function
     * Functions:
         * Functions